-- 1. The stages, or maturity levels a standard will go through from Charter and Requirements through Drafts, Candidates and Standard to the final, Maintenance stage of an established standard. - 2.
-Working documents naming and versioning - 3.
-Standards naming and numbering - 4.
-File name and path conventions for durable documents such as WSDL and schema.
+- 1. The stages, or maturity levels a standard will go through from Charter and Requirements through Drafts, Candidates and Standard to the final, Maintenance stage of an established standard.

+- 2. Working documents naming and versioning

+- 3. Standards naming and numbering

-If this policy document is updated, the new version is subject to last call and formal approval as described, herein.
-As long as section 10 is not modified, the new version may be approved through the Formal Approval process described in section 8.3.1.
+If this policy document is updated, the new version is subject to Last Call and Formal Approval as described, herein.
+As long as section 10, Intellectual Property and Confidentiality, is not modified, the new version may be approved through the Formal Approval process described in section 8.3.1.
 If section 10 is modified, 100% of all PWG members must approve the new document (abstentions/non-votes are not allowed).